GabeScott/standard-works-vault/General Conference/2009 October - Mind the Gap.md

 I want to mention a few gaps I see either in my own life or in the lives of others.
 The ones I will address tonight are the following:

-First, the gap between believing you are a daughter of God and knowing in your heart and soul that you are a precious, beloved daughter of God.
+First, the gap between *believing* you are a daughter of God and *knowing* in your heart and soul that you are a precious, beloved daughter of God.

-Second, the gap between completion of the Young Women program and becoming a fully participating member of Relief Society—“the Lord’s organization for women.”
+Second, the gap between completion of the Young Women program and becoming a fully participating member of Relief Society—“the Lord’s organization for women.”[^1]

-Third, the gap between believing in Jesus Christ and being valiant in the testimony of Jesus Christ.
+Third, the gap between *believing* in Jesus Christ and being *valiant* in the testimony of Jesus Christ.

 Number one, the gap between believing and knowing that you are a precious, beloved daughter of God.

-Most of us who have been in the Church for more than just a few months have sung the song “I Am a Child of God.”
-I have sung this song since I was a young child and have always believed it.
+Most of us who have been in the Church for more than just a few months have sung the song “I Am a Child of God.”[^2] I have sung this song since I was a young child and have always believed it.
 Even though most of us believe this, it seems that at times of hardship or difficulty we have a tendency to doubt or forget this.

 Some have said such things as: “If God really loved me, He would not let this illness come upon my child.”
 “If God loved me, He would help me find a worthy husband I could be married and sealed to in the holy temple.”
 “If God loved me, we would have enough money to buy a house for our family.”
 Or, “I have sinned and so God couldn’t possibly love me anymore.”

 Unfortunately, we hear these types of statements all too often.
-You need to know that there is nothing that can “separate [you] from the love of Christ.”
-The scriptures clearly tell us that no tribulation, distress, persecution, power, nor any other creature can separate us from the love of God.
+You need to know that there is nothing that can “separate \[you\] from the love of Christ.”
+The scriptures clearly tell us that no tribulation, distress, persecution, power, nor any other creature can separate us from the love of God.[^3]

 Our Heavenly Father loved us so much that He sent His Only Begotten Son to atone for our sins.
 The Savior not only suffered for every sin, but He also felt every pain, sorrow, discomfort, loneliness, and sadness that any of us could ever experience.
 Is this not great love?
-President Henry B. Eyring has said, “It is the Holy Ghost that testifies of the reality of God and allows us to feel the joy of His love.”
+President Henry B. Eyring has said, “It is the Holy Ghost that testifies of the reality of God and allows us to feel the joy of His love.”[^4]

 We need to accept His love, love ourselves, and love others.
 Remember that every soul on this earth is also a child of God.
 We must treat each other with the love and kindness befitting a child of God.

 Most of you work very hard to perform your duty, to keep the commandments, and to obey the Lord.
 You need to be able to recognize the Lord’s approval.
-You need to know that the Lord is well pleased and has accepted your offering.
+You need to know that the Lord is well pleased and has accepted your offering.[^5]

 Remember to mind this gap and to not let doubt and uncertainty enter into your minds.
 Be assured that God loves you dearly and you are His precious child.